Time-Varying Convex Optimization: A Contraction and Equilibrium Tracking Approach: Introduction

 Beyond tracking optimal trajectories, a key desirable feature of optimization algorithms is robustness in the face of uncertainty.
 In many real-world scenarios, we are not provided the exact value of our cost function but instead noisy estimates and possibly even a time-delayed version of it.
 Thus, for practical usage of the optimization algorithm, it is essential to ensure that the algorithm has these robustness features \emph{built-in}.

 Remarkably, all of these desirable properties, namely tracking for time-varying systems, convergence for time-invariant systems, and robustness to noise and time-delays can be established by ensuring that the dynamical system is \emph{strongly infinitesimally contracting}~\cite{WL-JJES:98}.
-To be specific, (i) the effect of the initial condition is exponentially forgotten and the distance between any two trajectories decays exponentially quickly~\cite{WL-JJES:98}, (ii) if a contracting system is time-invariant, it has a unique globally exponentially stable equilibrium point~\cite{WL-JJES:98}, (iii) contracting systems are incrementally input-to-state stable and thus robust to disturbances~\cite{SX-GR-RHM:21,AD-SJ-FB:20o} and delays~\cite{PHAN-HT:18}.
+To be specific, (i) the effect of the initial condition is exponentially forgotten and the distance between any two trajectories decays exponentially quickly~\cite{WL-JJES:98}, (ii) if a contracting system is time-invariant, it has a unique globally exponentially stable equilibrium point~\cite{WL-JJES:98}, (iii) contracting systems are incrementally input-to-state stable and thus robust to disturbances~\cite{SX-GR-RHM:21} and delays~\cite{PHAN-HT:18}.

-\textit{Literature review:} A recent survey on studying optimization algorithms from a feedback control perspective is available in~\cite{AH-SB-GH-FD:21}.
+\textit{Literature review:} A recent survey on studying optimization algorithms from a feedback control perspective is available in~\cite{AH-ZH-SB-GH-FD:24}.
 Asymptotic and exponential stability of dynamical systems solving convex optimization problems is a classical problem and has been studied in papers including~\cite{JW-NE:11,AC-BG-JC:17,GQ-NL:19,JC-SKN:19,NKD-SZK-MRJ:19} among many others.
 Compared to papers studying asymptotic and exponential stability, there are far fewer works studying the contractivity of dynamical systems solving optimization problems.
 A few exceptions include~\cite{HDN-TLV-KT-JJES:18,PCV-SJ-FB:19r} which analyze primal-dual dynamics and \cite{PMW-JJES:20,JWSP-FB:12za} which study gradient flows on Riemannian manifolds.

 In the context of time-varying convex optimization, algorithms to track the optimal solution are designed based on Newton's method in (i) discrete-time in~\cite{AS-AM-AK-GL-AR:16,AS-EDA:17} and in (ii) continuous-time in~\cite{MF-SP-VMP-AR:18}.
-See~\cite{AS-EDA-SP-GL-GBG:20} for a review of these results along with additional comments on first-order methods.
+See both~\cite{EDA-AS-SB-LM:20} and~\cite{AS-EDA-SP-GL-GBG:20} and the references therein for reviews of these results and theoretical extensions.
 These results have been leveraged to study the feedback interconnection of a LTI system and a dynamical system solving an optimization problem in~\cite{MC-ED-AB:20}.
 From a contraction theory perspective, both~\cite{HDN-TLV-KT-JJES:18} and~\cite{PCV-SJ-FB:19r} provide tracking error bounds for continuous-time time-varying primal-dual dynamics.